turingschool/curriculum/source/projects/mastermind.markdown

 ### Learning Goals / Areas of Focus

-* Use TDD to drive development
+* Proficiently use TDD to drive development
-* Implement a REPL interface
+* Practice breaking a program into logical components
-* Practice using Enumerable techniques
+* Learn to implement a REPL interface
-* Breaking logic into components
+* Apply previously learned Enumerable techniques in a real context

 ## Base Expectations

-You are to build a playable game of Mastermind.
+You are to build a playable game of Mastermind that runs in a REPL interface.

 ### Starting a Game